 For all five REDS-III blood centers, blood centers will mail a study enrollment packet to all donors selected as potential cases and controls.
 Telephone calls will be made before sending out packets to confirm the correspondence address.
 Cases and controls will receive the same packets which will include:

 A Consent Form embedded in the HIV Risk Factor Survey questionnaire.
 Receipt of a completed paper or online survey will indicate a donor’s agreement for participation in the study.
-Donor’s signature will not be included on the paper form to safeguard patient privacy
+Donor’s signature will not be included on the paper form to safeguard patient privacy.

 A Risk Factor Questionnaire (RFQ): The paper questionnaire will be sent to all participants along with instructions for completing the questionnaire online as an alternative way of participating.
 The RFQ will be labeled only with a REDS-III Study ID, i.e., no personal identifiers will be used.